RainRat/FursuitWebcam/README.md

 1. Install python, and the packages opencv and tensorflow.
 2. type "python fursuitwebcam.py"
 3. Open the file "fursuitai.txt" in a Notepad window and put it alongside the webcam window, so that passersby understand, or maybe even print it out.
 4. Place it somewhere where passersby will be visble in the webcam and can see the screen.
+Good lighting is essential.
 5. Make sure the power-saving settings won't turn off the screen.
 6. Press "q" in the window when you are done.